After Further Review: A look at the NFL replay review system

 After Further Review:

 With the vast financial resources of the league, it is difficult to understand how the booths for the home team coaches, visiting team coaches, and the replay official do not have every camera angle fed to them on a matrix display.
 Then, if a questionable call comes up, they can rewind all angles simultaneously and select the one that suits their purpose.
-A coach can have a decision to challenge within seconds; meanwhile the television producer is taking a few seconds (impressively, not many) to determine which angle to broadcast, showing the chosen angles sequentially, with enough lead-in and lead-out of each clip to give their viewers perspective.
+A coach can have a decision to challenge within seconds; meanwhile the television director is taking a few seconds (impressively, not many) to determine which angle to broadcast, showing the chosen angles sequentially, with enough lead-in and lead-out of each clip to give their viewers perspective.
 Television does not show replays that roll the crucial 1½ seconds of video back-and-forth five times.
 But allow the coach or the replay video assistant to do so with their own replay access.

-The producer is also not a coach, but in some cases, he has to use a coach’s (and official’s) mindset to determine the angle he wants.
-If there is a catch with a long runback, the producer will show the audience the spectacular runback, while the booth may be looking to see if the pass was complete, and waiting for the third network replay to see that — if the network shows it at all.
+The director is also not a coach, but in some cases, he has to use a coach’s (and official’s) mindset to determine the angle he wants.
+If there is a catch with a long runback, the director will show the audience the spectacular runback, while the booth may be looking to see if the pass was complete, and waiting for the third network replay to see that — if the network shows it at all.

 And, in most cases, the decision will be made by a replay angle provided by the broadcast network.
 But the coach’s booth or the replay booth should ultimately make that decision.
 Now, if you don’t mind, I need to find my ball-peen hammer.